 Population and ethnic group

-As of the end of 2018, the total permanent population of Yushu Tibetan Autonomous Prefecture was 416,600.
-Among them, the Tibetans account for 97% of the total population, and the Han, Hui, Tu, Mongolian, Salar, Miao, Buyi, Zhuang, Manchu, Korean and other ethnic groups account for 3% of total population.
+Among them, Tibetans account for 97% of total population, and Han, Hui, Tu, Mongolian, Salar, Miao, Buyi, Zhuang, Manchu, Korean and other ethnic groups account for 3% of total population.

-In 2013,Yushu County was abolished, and a county-level Yushu City was established; Yushu City is under the jurisdiction of Yushu Tibetan Autonomous Prefecture.
+In 2013,Yushu County was abolished, and a county-level Yushu City was established; Yushu City is under jurisdiction of Yushu Tibetan Autonomous Prefecture.